yaoxiaoyuan/mimix/readme.md

 Mimix is a tool for Seq2seq learning framework based on Pytorch.
 Basically, I implement several generative models, including rnn-seq2seq and transformer.
 Some other models, such as Text CNN, Transformer-based classifier and Transformer-based Language model, are also provided.
 To facilitate the use of pretrained models, Mimix can also load bert model weights.
 Other pretrained models may be supported in the future.

 I have trained some Chinese Generative Models which are listed in Demo section.
-You can follow the instructions and run the demo.  **An application is required for model download.**
+You can follow the instructions and run the demo.  ~~**An application is required for model download.**~~ Now you can download the weights directly without sending me an email. **You must follow the agreement to use the model.
+Please scan the completed [agreement](https://github.com/yaoxiaoyuan/mimix/blob/main/Mimix%20Model%20Release%20Agreement.docx).**

 ### Cite